(All fields required)

 Shneider BL, Setchell KDR, Crossman MW.
 Fetal and Neonatal Expression of the Apical Sodium-Dependent Bile Acid Transporter in the Rat Ileum and Kidney.
 Pediatric Research.
 1997;42:189-194.

-Jennifer L. Green, MS, CCLS Child Life Specialist, Division of Child Life
+Jennifer L. Green, MS, CCLS Child Life Specialist, Child Life and Integrative Care

 Mary V. Greiner, MD Director, CHECK Foster Care Clinic